Are you sick of cooking?

 Making a food plan is the #1 way I know to save on the amount of time and energy I spend on food.

 When I can save time and energy on food, I am able to cook more.
 Here’s why making a food plan is so powerful:

-When, once a week, you make a food plan, you have effectively made all of your food decisions 1 time, every 7 days.
+When you make a weekly food plan, you have effectively made all of your food decisions 1 time.
 You have made 21 decisions at one time – in one sitting.
 Then, for 7 days, you have no more food decisions to make.
 They’ve all been made for you.
-On Monday , we are having this.
+On Monday, we are having this.
 On Tuesday, we are having that.
 Done.
 Decisions made.
 When you skip making a food plan, you have to make a food decision every day, 3 times a day, 7 days a week.
 21 times during that week, you have to make a food plan.
 THAT… IS… EXHAUSTING!!!
 Ask me how I know?
-Cause I have done it countless times.
+Cause I have done it!

-When, once a week, you pull out your calendar and plan your food around your schedule, you ensure that you will meet all your family’s needs that week while saving loads of time, money, and energy.
+When you make a weekly plan, you pull out your calendar and plan your food around your schedule.
+Doing this ensures that you will meet all your family’s needs that week while saving loads of time, money, and energy.

-When I look at my calendar while planning our food, I also know when Billy needs 28 nut-free, store bought, individually packaged snacks for at school.
-And when my kid with allergies needs an allergy-free treat to take to a birthday party he has been invited to.
+When I look at my calendar while planning our food, I also know when Billy needs 28 nut-free, store-bought, individually packaged snacks for at school.
+I also know when my kid with allergies needs an allergy-free treat to take to a birthday party he has been invited to.
 Knowing this, ahead of time, ensures that I buy these in my 1 trip to the store.
-Saving me from the dreaded extra grocery trips mid-week – which KILL my time and my budget.
+This saves me from the dreaded extra grocery trips mid-week – which KILL my time and my budget.